While the recent buzz is all about MacOS getting a long-sought dark mode, Windows 10 has long had this color-switching capability.

-Do you wish that Windows 10 was a little more… black?
-The built-in dark mode literally turns your windows black, changes the text and icons to lighter colors, and makes everything appear more shadowy.
-If you prefer to work with darker tones, or simply like the contrasting appearance afforded by dark mode, we’ll show you how to active the feature with a few simple step.
+The built-in dark mode turns your windows black, changes the text and icons to lighter colors, and makes everything appear more shadowy.
+If you prefer to work with darker tones, or simply like the contrasting appearance afforded by dark mode, we’ll show you how to activate the feature with a few simple steps.
 Read on to find out how.

 Switching to Windows dark mode

 Step 1: Go to “Settings.”
 You can either type it into the Windows search bar, or click the gear icon in the Start menu.

 Step 2: Head to “Personalization,” which features an icon of a paintbrush over a computer monitor.

 Step 3: When the window opens, click “Colors” in the left-hand sidebar.

 Step 4: Scroll to the bottom of the first section and look for an option that says, “Choose your app mode.”
 Here, you will have two options: “Light” and “Dark.”
 Check the bubble beside “Dark.”